 When will the award recipient be announced?

-The award recipient will be announced this summer.
+The award recipient will be announced later this summer.
 The recipient's name will appear on a plaque with past winners on permanent public display in the Multnomah County Board Room.